aappleby/metron/docs/TemporalLogic.md

 | REGISTER | REGISTER | REGISTER | REGISTER | REGISTER | INVALID | REGISTER |
 ```

 We trace variables through the code, following the 'series' table to change their state when they encounter a read or write.
 When two code branches merge, we use the 'parallel' table to figure out what their combined state is.
+If we hit an "INVALID", the program breaks our translation rules.

 We can also assign more meaning to the group names now:

 * **"None"** just means we haven't read or written that variable yet.
 If we end tracing with a variable in "None" state, it is dead code and can be removed.
 * **"Input"** is a read-only variable.
-It could always be read by the code (symbol R), or only read on some paths (N|R).
+It could always be read by the code (symbol ```R```), or only read on some paths (```N|R```).
 Either way, it's represented in Verilog by a wire.
-* **"Output"** is a write-only variable that is always written by the code and is represented in Verilog by a wire.
+* **"Output"** is a variable that is always written by the code and never read.
+It's represented in Verilog by a wire.
-* **"Signal"** corresponds to "wire" in Verilog.
-Signals must always be written first, and may or may not be read (W|WR = W + N|R).
+* **"Signal"** also correspond to "wire" in Verilog.
+Signals must always be written first, and may or may not be read (````W|WR = W + N|R```).
 * **"Register"** corresponds to "reg" in Verilog.
 All symbols in this group contain both a path where they are read first and a path where they are written (not necessarily the same path).
 * **"Maybe"** is a slightly strange group, but it emerges naturally from the rules.
-It corresponds to symbol N|W, meaning it's a variable that has been written in some but not all paths and never read.
+It corresponds to symbol ```N|W```, meaning it's a variable that has been written in some but not all paths and never read.
 If a variable has "Maybe" state in the middle of a trace but is then written it becomes an output wire, but if it reaches the end of a trace it becomes an output **register** (since it wasn't always written, it has to hold onto the value from the previous cycle).

 With those tables, plus a lot of parsing and bookkeeping, we can definitively categorize every member variable in a C++ program and determine if it will work as Verilog.
 I'm glossing over a bunch of details (there are lots more rules, mostly imposed by Verilog syntax) but that's the core of it.